Unix vs. Linux: Understanding the Core Differences and Similarities

 The entry of Microsoft into the high-end workstation arena created a strange dynamic.
 The proprietary operating systems owned by separate companies and the lack of a central authority in the UNIX world weaken UNIX, but many people have personal problems with Microsoft.
 Linux stepped into this odd landscape and captured a lot of attention.

-• People who already know UNIX and want to run it on PC-type hardware
+• People who already know UNIX systems and want to run it on PC-type hardware

 • People who want to experiment with operating system principles